shbonita/rose/replications_in_se.md

 Below we have started to list replications of Software Engineering studies.
 The list is incomplete.
 If your replication or replicated paper is missing please do a pull request!
 Or contact Robert Feldt (google is your friend for his email / contact info :)).
 Papers are listed in reverse chronological order of original paper, per ROSE Festival in which they were presented (or Other, see below).

 # ROSE1 @ ESEC/FSE 2018
+1. ["To camelcase or under_score"]() by Binkley, Davis, Lawrie, Morrell.
+ICPC 2009.
+Replicated in:
+	- ["A Replication on the Effect of Identifier Style on Comprehension"]() by Sharif, Maletic.
+ICPC 2010, EMSE 2013.

 # ROSE2 @ ICSE 2019

 1. ["Sentiment Analysis for Software Engineering.
 How Far Can We Go?"](https://ieeexplore.ieee.org/abstract/document/8453067) by B. Lin, F. Zampetti, G. Bavota, M. D. Penta, M. Lanza, and R. Oliveto.
 ICSE 2018.
 Replicated in: